-There is a ton of data on your Android mobile phone and Android tablet and you have strong responsibility to protect the data from losing from the Android device.
-Although part of the data is automatically synced to your Google account for backup, but there are still some files that require you to backup manually.
-However, many Android users have to get their Android devices rooted before they can backup the device.
+There is a ton of data on your Android mobile phone and Android tablet and you have a strong responsibility to protect the data from losing from the Android device.
+Although part of the data is automatically synced to your Google account for backup, there are still some files that require you to backup manually.
+However, many Android users have to get their Android devices rooted before they can back up the device.
 What if you haven't rooted or don't want to root the Android?
-Rooting Android device is complex especially for those people who are not familiar with the rooting process.
+Rooting an Android device is complex, especially for those people who are not familiar with the rooting process.

-Now, Android users can backup Android phone/tablet with the Windows or Mac computer without the root permission.
-There is another mean to help you keep up to date backup for your Android.
-All what you need is the Coolmuster Android Assistant with its Mac version Coolmuster Android Assistant for Mac, which enables you to save everything on your Android to Windows PC and Mac OS X without root.
+Now, Android users can back up Android phones/tablets with Windows or Mac computers without the root permission.
+There is another means to help you keep up to date backup for your Android.
+All what you need is the Coolmuster Android Assistant, which enables you to save everything on your Android to Windows PC and Mac OS X without root.
 You can see where this frees up space on your Android and avoids the clutter you may be experiencing right now with your handheld.
 If you have trouble finding a particular app either on the handheld to run or one you heard about on the web and want to try for yourself.

-Once you keep a backup of your Android (Samsung, HTC, LG, Huawei, ZTE, Sony, etc.) on computer by using the Android Assistant, you can even retrieve deleted Contacts as well because all the backup file can be restored to your Android with ease.
-Now you have a full service assistant that will help keep your Android Handheld up to date and well organized.
+Once you keep a backup of your Android (Samsung, HTC, LG, Huawei, ZTE, Sony, etc.) on the computer by using the Android Assistant, you can even retrieve deleted Contacts as well because all the backup file can be restored to your Android with ease.
+Now you have a full-service assistant that will help keep your Android Handheld up to date and well organized.

 Step 1.
 Get your Android device connected to PC/Mac